TrustTheVote-Project/VoteTrackerPlus/docs/UX/general-UX-overview.md

 If the voter remembers their specific offset into their ballot receipt, then can inspect their actual CVRs.

-## 1.6) Once all the polls close, voters can inspect the VTP voter_ID repositories
+## 1.6) Once all the polls close, voters can inspect the VTP voter_ID repositories (VoteTracker+ 2.0 functionality)

-Once all the polls close, voters can also download/clone copies of the readonly voter_ID repositories.
-These are separate git repositories that record the VTP voter IDs, which are solely voter name and address.
+Once all the polls close, voters can also download/clone copies of the readonly voter-id repositories.
+These are separate git repositories that solely record voter name and address 100% indepedently from the ballot repositories.

-However, regardless of WITSEC (see below) programs or not, the voter id rolls are already publicly available.
+Note that voter id rolls are already publicly available.
 However, most voters do not have easy access to them, which is both a postive and a negative.
-However, with regards to the trustworthiness of an election, supporting easy access to the VTP filtered voter id data allows voter in real time to inspect the voter id information for their neighborhood as well as neighborhoods where they may suspect voter id fraud.
+With regards to the trustworthiness of an election, supporting easy access to the VTP filtered voter id data allows voter in real time to inspect the voter id information for their neighborhood as well as neighborhoods where they may suspect voter id fraud.
 By make the data available, false narratives and mis information can be more quickly and more believably be corrected.

 ### 1.6.1) WIP/WITSEC Notes